Skip to main content

 }

-@multiInject decorator work exactly the same as the @inject decorator, refer to the Token-based injection
+In Suites, the @multiInject decorator works the same as the @inject decorator.
+See Token-based injection for more details.

 Tagged Bindings

-Tagged bindings are used to differentiate between multiple bindings of the same service.
-For example:
+Tagged bindings differentiate between multiple bindings of the same service:

 @injectable()